History

 The stone left after the erection of the city’s defensive walls was used to build a church.
 The first was the chancel, built by the 30/40s of the fourteenth century, the brick nave was completed in the third quarter of the fourteenth century, and its vaults were established at the end of that century.
 In the first half of the 15th century, the chapel of St. Sophia was built and a porch from the west, raised to the form of a tower in the subsequent years of the 15th century.
 In the 16th century, the chapel of St. Andrew was added at the tower.

 In 1528, the interior of the church burned, as a result of which the vaults were damaged, which, however, were rebuilt by the third quarter of the 16th century (in the chancel, the vault was to be reconstructed as early as 1533, but the work on the nave probably took longer).
 The fire also destroyed the hospital buildings, so the then superior, John from Racibórz, asked the city council for help in reconstruction.
-The townspeople helped, but demanded influence to the functioning of the hospital, by the city representatives who joined the convent superior and the brother hospitaller.
+The townspeople helped, but demanded influence to the functioning of the hospital, by the city representatives who joined the order superior and the brother hospitaller.
 In the following years, this led to numerous conflicts related to the efforts of the monks to become independent.

 In the following centuries, the church of the Holy Cross did not undergo any major modifications.
 At the end of the 19th century, its thorough restoration took place, but unfortunately in 1886 the city council announced a resolution to demolish the hospital buildings in order to erect a theater named after J. Słowacki.
 This was done despite the fact that famed painter Jan Matejko repeatedly appeared in their protection.
 Recent demolitions, including the nearby Gothic church of Holy Ghost, were carried out in his absence in Kraków in 1892.
 Only the church of Holy Cross have survived.